collinsnwammuo/cyber-collins/README.md

 I am a Computer Engineering graduate and certified security professional with hands-on experience in network traffic analysis, SIEM operations, threat detection, endpoint monitoring, and blue team operations.
 My engineering background in networking, embedded systems, and IoT gives me a deep understanding of how systems and protocols work at a fundamental level, and I apply that knowledge directly to identifying and investigating threats.

-I have built and operated a full home SOC lab environment on Kali Linux and Windows 10 using VirtualBox, spanning network forensics, SIEM engineering, intrusion detection, endpoint detection and response, and vulnerability management.
-My work covers packet level analysis, IDS/IPS detection and tuning, SIEM log ingestion, live attack detection, malware PCAP forensics, EDR/XDR investigation, CVE research, and the Splunk Boss of the SOC (BOTS v1) real world investigation challenge.
+I have built and operated a full home SOC lab environment on Kali Linux and Windows 10 using VirtualBox, spanning network forensics, SIEM engineering, intrusion detection, vulnerability management, threat intelligence, and endpoint detection and response across three separate platforms.
+My work covers packet level analysis, IDS/IPS detection and tuning, SIEM log ingestion across Splunk, ELK, and Microsoft Sentinel, live attack detection, malware PCAP forensics, EDR investigation across Microsoft Defender for Endpoint and CrowdStrike Falcon, vulnerability scanning with real exploitable findings, CVE research, and the Splunk Boss of the SOC (BOTS v1) real world investigation challenge.

 I hold CompTIA Security+, ISC2 Certified in Cybersecurity (CC), Cisco Junior Cybersecurity Analyst, Cisco CCNA, Huawei HCIA Security, and Microsoft AZ-900 certifications.